 Sandwich boards are a mainstay in Nordic casual entertaining.
-In the last few years, they have become vogue and under the label of “charcuterie,” and are now the darling of food magazines, blogs, and cooking shows.
-So, your grandparents were foodie trendsetters when they set out the cold cuts and cheese and you never realized it.
+In the last few years, they have become vogue, and under the label of “charcuterie,” they are now the darling of food magazines, blogs, and cooking shows.
+So, your grandparents were trendsetters.
+They just called it “a little lunch.”
+If you are new to the tradition, it’s simply selecting meats, cheeses, breads, and sides.
+Arrange attractively and let your guests make their own sandwiches or plates of food.

 The salt you use can make a difference